 Customising an MS Windows Installation

-This section applies if you installed Jim on a Microsoft Windows system.
-It describes how to tailor the installation if the programme will not start, if you wish to improve the performance of Jim, change the classpath so you can load plugins, or if you want to run Jim's stand-alone tools in batch (text-only) mode.
+This section applies if you installed Jim on Microsoft Windows.
+It describes how to tailor the installation if the programme will not start, if you wish to improve the performance of Jim, change the classpath so you can load plugins, or if you want to run Jim's stand-alone tools from batch files.

-1. If you receive messages from Jim that it does not have enough memory to load images, or if it hogs memory.
+1. You want to change the amount of memory available to the programs because you receive messages from Jim that it does not have enough memory to load images, or if it hogs memory.
 The setting -Xmx1024m allows Jim to use a maximum of 1024 MB of memory, regardless of how much RAM your computer has.
 You can increase this number if you find that Jim runs out of memory.
-For example, to allow Jim to use a maximum of 1536 MB of memory, change it to -Xmx1536m
+For example, to allow Jim to use a maximum of 8 GB of memory, change it to -Xmx8G

-The setting -Xms32m set the amount of memory consumed by Jim immediately on startup, and should not need to be changed.
+The setting -ms64m sets the amount of memory consumed by Jim immediately on startup, and should not need to be changed.

-3. If you want to use plugins for the DCE-MRI tool, or Dynamic Analysis tool, you may need to alter Jim's classpath so that Jim can find the plugin(s).
+2. If you want to use plugins for the ROI Propagation tool, DCE-MRI tool, Dynamic Analysis tool or Cardiac Analysis tool, you may need to alter Jim's classpath so that Jim can find the plugin(s).
 You can either:

 1. Put all your plugins into one of two standard locations, in which case Jim will find the plugins automatically.
 The standard location are: